Beyond Topological Self-Explainable GNNs: A Formal Explainability Perspective: Minimal and Prime Implicant Explanations

 \begin{restatable}{proposition}{piteequality} Let $g$ be a classifier and $y$ a given label.
 Let $\Omega^{(y)}_{g}$ be the set of all the finite graphs (potentially with a given bounded size) with predicted label $y$.
 Then,

 \end{restatable}

-This result shows that when considering the union of all finite graphs, PIs subsume TEs.
-Hence, if two classifiers share all PIs then they necessarily share all TEs as well, meaning that TEs do not provide more information about the underlying classifier than PIs.
-Conversely, we show that there exist cases where PIs provide strictly more information about the underlying classifier than TEs.
+This result shows that when considering the union of all finite graphs, PIs subsume MEs.
+Hence, if two classifiers share all PIs then they necessarily share all MEs as well, meaning that MEs do not provide more information about the underlying classifier than PIs.
+Conversely, we show that there exist cases where PIs provide strictly more information about the underlying classifier than MEs.

 \begin{restatable}{theorem}{pimoreexpressive} There exist two distinct classifiers $g$ and $g'$ and a label $y$ such that: \begin{enumerate}

 \item For all graphs $G$ s.t. $g(G) = g'(G) = y$, we have

 \item There exists \emph{at least one} graph $G^\ast$ with $g(G^\ast) = g'(G^\ast) = y$ such that